DJ-Duke/AIR-Hub/Specific Techniques/AI Helps Coding and Interpreting.md

 > How can I get access to plugins?
 > If you are a ChatGPT Plus user, you should be able to use plugins.
 We started granting access on May 12th, 2023 and we plan to gradually roll it out to 100% of Plus users within a week (thanks for your patience!).
 Duke thinks he will soon able to try it out!

+Here is a detailed user guide in vedio: [How to Access and Use ChatGPT Plugins - HUGE Ai UPDATE - YouTube](https://www.youtube.com/watch?v=mDRrhlB19XU)

+Here is an official introduction to all kinds of Plugins for ChatGPT [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins)